clevos/Baseball/README.md

 ### Set up node.js javascript server
 1. Downloaded installer for node.js and ran it
 2. Went into vs code and opened a terminal
-3. Initialized the node environment with npm init
+3. Initialized the node environment with `npm init`
-4. Installed express js with npm install express.
+4. Installed express js with `npm install express`.
 This is the web server
-5. Installed mysql2 with npm install mysql2.
+5. Installed mysql2 with `npm install mysql2`.
 This is the connector for mySQL
-6. Installed pug with npm install pug.
+6. Installed pug with `npm install pug`.
 This is in HTML template generator.

 ## Steps for completing capstone project